jperez0630/marinerds/pages/Articles/best 4-Seamer.md

-### Location.
-Location.
-Location.
+### Location Location Location
 It doesn’t just apply to real estate people.
 A fastball thrown to the wrong spot can quickly transform into a meatball that the hitter gobbles up.
 For this exercise, I’ve included a diagram that splits the strike zone and periphery into zones.
-In addition, I’ll be going over a table of each player that shows:
+In addition, I’ll be going over a table of each player that shows:<br>
-zone_percentage: how often the pitcher throws to certain zone
+zone_percentage: how often the pitcher throws to certain zone<br>
 hit_result: a breakdown of the results of each pitch<br><br>

 ![Zones](/zones.png)